Peace in everyday family life

 Create enjoyment

-Allow yourself and your child conscious moments of enjoyment.
-For example, drink your favorite beverage or enjoy a great meal and take the appropriate time for it.
+Allow yourself and your child mindful moments of enjoyment.
+For example, drink your favorite drink or enjoy a delightful meal and take the time needed for it.
 Make yourself comfortable and close your eyes.
-Notice the temperature and the smell of the drink, the food, or the sweet, and then fully enjoy it.
-Alone or with your child – this exercise can really be incorporated into everyday life at any time.
+Notice the temperature and the scent of the drink, the food, or the sweet, and then fully savor it.
+Alone or with your child – this exercise can truly be incorporated into everyday life at any time.

 Practice gratitude

-What are you especially grateful for today?
+What are you especially thankful for today?
 What makes you happy?

 This exercise can be well integrated into the evening routine.
-Talk with your child about what they are especially grateful for today or what makes them happy.
-You can also create a shared "happiness journal".
-This way, you make bedtime pleasant and end the day with positive thoughts, which makes falling asleep easier and makes you happier.
+Talk with your child about what they are especially thankful for today or what makes them happy.
+You can also create a shared “happiness journal.”
+This way, you make bedtime pleasant and end the day with positive thoughts, which makes falling asleep easier and brings more joy.

 Breathing exercise for acute stress situations

-If the stress becomes too great, simple breathing exercises help to calm your nervous system and clear your mind.
+When the stress becomes too great, simple breathing exercises help to calm your nervous system and clear your mind.
 You can imagine breathing in good things and breathing out bad things.
-Depending on the situation and the age of your child, you can also name feelings, e.g., "I breathe out frustration and breathe in joy."
+Depending on the situation and your child's age, you can also name feelings, for example, "I breathe out frustration and breathe in joy."

-Often it is our thoughts that trigger stress, e.g.: "I have to be on time!"
-Instead of letting yourself be driven by them, try to notice these thoughts and give yourself permission to rephrase them, e.g., to: "I am allowed to take time (for myself)."
+Often it is our thoughts that trigger stress, for example: "I must be on time!"
+Instead of letting them drive you, try to notice these thoughts and give yourself permission to rephrase them, for example to: "I may take time (for myself)."
 Question whether certain things really need to be done immediately or if they can wait.
-This way, you create free spaces and reduce unnecessary pressure.
+This way you create free spaces and reduce unnecessary pressure.

 Conclusion: More mindfulness for less stress

-It is worth paying more attention to your needs and the good things in life if you want less stress and more calm.
-Also try to take the perspective of your child in stressful situations and question your stress thoughts.
-This way you can meet your child at eye level and remain calm even in challenging parenting situations.
-If necessary, it always helps to breathe deeply and briefly remove yourself from the situation, if possible.
+It is worthwhile to pay more attention to your needs and the good things in life if you wish for less stress and more calm.
+Also try to see things from your child's point of view in stressful situations and question your stressful thoughts.
+This way, you can meet your child eye to eye and remain calm even in challenging moments of upbringing.
+If necessary, it always helps to breathe deeply and briefly step away from the situation, if possible.

 Back to the magazine